bazel-contrib/SIG-rules-authors/go-tutorial.md

 #### Note about binaries and build

 We wanted to include a side note about "bazel build".
 You may wonder where the heck is the binary put?
-Bazel creates various folders and symlinks in project directory.
-Within out example we have
+Bazel creates various folders and symlinks in the project directory.
+Within our example, we have:

 - bazel-bazel-gazelle
 - bazel-bin